David Banney, Conductor

 He has worked with many of Australia’s finest soloists, including pianists Ian Munro, Roger Woodward, Kathryn Selby, Simon Tedeschi, Evgeni Uganov and Tamara Anna Cislowska; soprano Amelia Farrugia; and violinists Graeme Jennings, Tor Fromyhr and Susan Collins.
 David’s teachers have included Patricia Pollett (viola) and Vernon Handley (conducting).
 As a violist David is a member of the Christ Church Camerata String Quartet, with whom his performances have included a direct broadcast on ABC Classic FM, concerts with pianist Roger Woodward, and a highly acclaimed chamber series at the Newcastle Art Gallery.

-David’s compositions include orchestral, choral and chamber music.
+David’s compositions include orchestral, choral and chamber music, as well as music for documentary films.
 A deep interest in children’s music education was inspired by meeting Géza Szilvay, the great Hungarian violin pedagogue and creator of the Colourstrings curriculum.
-David has spoken at numerous conferences on the subject of music education, and is a lecture in musicianship, conducting and violin pedagogy for the Australian Kodály Certificate.
+David has spoken at numerous conferences on the subject of music education, and has been published by Fennicca Gehrmann.

-David enjoys a high profile as a public music educator, particularly through his radio program ‘Banney’s Baton Banter’, a weekly musical discussion on Newcastle’s ABC1233, and several highly acclaimed lecture series at the Newcastle Art Gallery.
+David enjoys a high profile as a public music educator, particularly through his radio program ‘Banney’s Baton Banter’, a weekly musical discussion on Newcastle’s ABC1233, several highly acclaimed lecture series at the Newcastle Art Gallery and a number of lectures for the Australian Decorative and Fine Arts Society.
 David’s compositions include works for orchestra, chamber music, and music for children, and his acclaimed ‘Tigers and Teapots’ collection of music for children has been performed by the Adelaide Symphony Orchestra, and future performances include a repeat by the ASO, and a concert series by the Hobart Chamber Orchestra.

 Géza Szilvay, Patron